 - State Government

 - City Government

 Then, in California we pay sales tax so I have to deal with the State Board Of Equalization as well.

 Some states in the US have townships instead of counties.
 In England, instead of states, they have counties.
 In Canada they have provinces.
 Australia and India have states and territories.
 You get the idea.

 When I pay estimated taxes each quarter, I am giving money to these agencies based on what I make.

 Also, please know this stuff changes all the time, so what is the law one year can completely change the following year.

 What Will Your Business Be Called?

-Ok, now that you have decided to do food photography as a business, you need to name it.
+Ok, now that you have decided to do photography as a business, you need to name your new business.